dojo/docs/dijit/focus.rst

   require([ "dijit/focus", "dojo/dom" ], function(focusUtil, dom){
     // when elements in myIframe are focused, curNode will point to myIframe var handle = focusUtil.registerIframe(dom.byId("myIframe"));

+    // we can also unregister the iframe later focusUtil.unregisterIframe(handle);
   });